Ashjha75/CrawlForge/ZDOCS/newUicss.md

 7. **Typography**: Use the defined scale for consistent text hierarchy
 8. **Shadows**: Layer different shadow types for depth and dimension

-This design system ensures consistency across all WebCrawler components while maintaining modern aesthetics and excellent user experience.
+This design system ensures consistency across all CrawlForge components while maintaining modern aesthetics and excellent user experience.